Quick Exit

 Families may experience reactivity if the PSP family member ‘acts out,’ showing a response that is too ‘over the top’ and not what one would typically expect.
 Families might feel that the PSP family member loses their temper easily, overreacts to simple things, or makes unreasonable demands.
 This can lead to emotional fatigue, particularly for spouses and significant others (SSOs).

-Positive affect can support healthy engagement in family/couple life.
+Positive emotions can support healthy engagement in family/couple life.
 Relationships and social interactions are enhanced when a PSP family member returns home with a positive outlook.
 The whole family benefits when all members are able to contribute to complete household tasks and enjoy leisure time together.
 Engagement and positive interactions build relationships and support the wellbeing of the family.
 When individuals can show each other respect and kindness, they feel that they are valued members of the family.

 References for this page (click to expand)